Votes: 0Posted On: Apr 07, 2017 09:53:31

 Attack Distribution using Anycast

-IPv4 Anycast implementations have been in use since a decade.
+IPv4 Anycast implementations have been in use for a decade.
 Particularly suited for single response UDP queries, DNS Anycast architectures are in use in most tier 1 Internet providers’ backbones.
 Anycast implementations can be used for both DNS authoritative and recursive implementations.
 Several root name servers are implementing Anycast architectures to mitigate DDoS attacks.
 Sinkholes can use Anycast to distribute the load of an attack across many locations.

-Anycast provides two distinct advantages in regard to DDoS attacks.
+Anycast provides two distinct advantages in regards to DDoS attacks.
 When under DDoS attack, the traffic is distributed over a much larger number of servers which helps in distributing the overall load of the attack and allowing the service to withstand it.
-The main disadvantage of an Anycast is that the server may still be functioning but running at full capacity.
+The main disadvantage of an Anycast is that the server may still be functioning but run at full capacity.
 This may lead to legitimate queries being unanswered since the resource is exhausted.
-This may be due to the size of DDoS attack or failure of a neighbouring Anycast server without adequate reserve capacity.
+This may be due to the size of DDoS attack or failure of a neighboring Anycast server without adequate reserve capacity.
 Eventually leading to crashing the entire service.

-As an end user you can also take some precautionary measures to identify and fight DDoS attacks.
+As an end user, you can also take some precautionary measures to identify and fight DDoS attacks.
 Some of these methods are described in detail.

 This is a precautionary method to deal with large DDoS attacks.
 Imagine a DDOS attack that consumes all the bandwidth allocated to a server.
 The server's resources would get depleted and eventually the server would be unreachable for legitimate users.
 To counter this, organizations subscribe for bandwidth much more than the actual requirement.
 This provides them with a cushion of extra bandwidth in case of a DDOS attack.
-The server can function normally while other counter measures are employed to mitigate the attack.
+The server can function normally while other countermeasures are employed to mitigate the attack.
 This is the most primitive method for organizations in case of a volumetric attack.

-Another way of mitigating the attack is to subscribe for multiple ISP's.
+Another way of mitigating the attack is to subscribe to multiple ISP's.
 In case of an attack, you can switch the users to different providers and the attacked prefix can be announced on a separate ISP.

 Tools that can save your day